-Тор Objective ics (See SA nework) Score Supporting Information Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
+Тор SA Objective Topics (See SA Framework) Supporting Information Residual Score Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
 0 N/A М 2 Education ++ Key reason: Site is located within 500 m of a primary school. ++ M- LT М Key reason: Site is located within 500 m of a play area or sports facility.
 3 Health ++ Other info: Site is within 1 -4 km of a GP surgery.
 Site is unlikely to have a discernible effect on health inequalities.
-Site is a housing site in close proximity to an existing community ++ S- LT М 4 Housing + Key reason: Site provides 75 new homes, including for a range of needs (e.g. affordable, social housing etc.). + ST L Access ++ Key reason: within 500 m of a place of worship, town of 500 m of a designated historic asset (see 3 Site is located within 1 km of a designated Site is within 1 km of a bus service / stop of unlikely to have a discernible effect on levels.
-Site is located within 500 m of the countryside or open coast.
+Site is a housing site in close proximity to an existing community ++ S- LT М 4 Housing + Key reason: Site provides 75 new homes, including for a range of needs (e.g. affordable, social housing etc.). + ST L Access Key reason: Site is located within 500 m of the countryside or open coast.
 Site is within 500 m of a place of worship, town or village hall.
 Site is within 500 m of a designated historic asset (see SA Objective 10).
-5 Other info: Site is located within 1 km of a designated nature conservation site.
+5 ++ Other info: Site is located within 1 km of a designated nature conservation site.
 Site is within 1 km of a bus service / stop or railway station.
 Site is unlikely to have a discernible effect on levels of walking or cycling.
 Site is unlikely to have a discernible effect on access to other cultural or leisure facilities. ++ S- LT M Key reason: Site is located 1-4 km away from key employment area.
-6 Economy + Other info: Site has no discernible effect on employment diversification.
+6 Economy nomy + Other info: Site has no discernible effect on employment diversification.
 Site is unlikely to have a discernible effect on the variety of employment opportunity. + N/A N/A Key reason: The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
 7 Urban Other info: The broad proposed design or appearance is unknown at this stage.
 Site would have a neutral effect on townscape character assuming mitigation in place.
 Site located within 1 km of sustainable transport opportunities.
-0 S- Н 1 Renaissance Mitigation: Incorporate green infrastructure into development design.
+0 S- н 7 Renaissance Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through sitelevel assessment.
 The layout, including building size, orientation and road layout, should be designed with consideration to the townscape.
 0 LT